Z-Dip: a standardized measure for data modality assessment: Addressing Large-Sample Sensitivity

-Figure~\ref{fig:fig4} illustrates this effect: for two visually similar distributions, one with $N = 1{,}000$ and another with $N = 100{,}000$, with both having a negligible secondary peak further from the mode, the classical Dip Test, along with its $p$-value and the corresponding Z-Dip score, classify the smaller sample as unimodal, and the larger sample as multimodal.
-In contrast, the downsampled Z-Dip correctly identifies both distributions as unimodal ($z < 1.975)$, demonstrating that it effectively controls for scale-dependent artifacts and preserves meaningful inference about the true modality of the data.
+Figure~\ref{fig:fig3} illustrates this effect: for two visually similar distributions, one with $N = 1{,}000$ and another with $N = 100{,}000$, with both having a negligible secondary peak further from the mode, the classical Dip Test, along with its $p$-value and the corresponding Z-Dip score, classify the smaller sample as unimodal, and the larger sample as multimodal.
+In contrast, the downsampled Z-Dip correctly identifies both distributions as unimodal ($z < 1.85)$, demonstrating that it effectively controls for scale-dependent artifacts and preserves meaningful inference about the true modality of the data.

 While simple, this procedure remains stable across sample sizes and distributional conditions.
 To verify this, we conducted a simulation using 132 approximately log-spaced sample sizes, ranging from $N = 150$ to $N = 72{,}000$, to ensure uniform coverage on a multiplicative scale.
 Samples were drawn from the same underlying distributions (unimodal, bimodal, and uniform).
 For each case, we repeatedly computed the downsampled Z-Dip using fixed subsamples of size $N_\text{sub} = 100$.
 Even for a small number of 30 iterations of subsampling, which adds little computational overhead, the resulting values remained highly consistent across all tested $N$, indicating that the downsampling-based correction neutralizes the scale-dependent inflation observed in the classical Dip and Z-Dip statistics.
-Figure~\ref{fig:fig5} illustrates this stability, showing that the downsampled Z-Dip values fluctuate minimally even as the total sample size increases by orders of magnitude.
+Figure~\ref{fig:fig4} illustrates this stability, showing that the downsampled Z-Dip values fluctuate minimally even as the total sample size increases by orders of magnitude.

-In principle, other strategies could also be applied, such as smoothing the ECDF before computing the Dip, or incorporating a sample-size-adjusted penalty term.
-We leave a systematic exploration of these extensions for future work, but note that even the simple downsampling approach is sufficient to restore interpretability in ambiguous, high-$N$ scenarios.
+In principle, other strategies could be applied, such as modeling the scaling parameter of the ECDF, or incorporating a sample-size-adjusted penalty term.
+However, we note that even this simple downsampling approach is sufficient to restore interpretability in high-$N$ scenarios.